Program Structure & Courses

 For more information regarding an internship abroad, please click here.

-Mathematics and Statistics (Analytical Skills)
+Mathematics and Statistics (analytical skills)

 Students shall acquire an understanding of the basic mathematical methods and algorithms required for business and economics, obtain general knowledge in higher mathematics, learn the most relevant concepts of calculus in one real variable, and develop skills to apply mathematical methods to economic problems.